 Please remember that all proposals and submissions for an external grant, a fellowship, or other extramural support must be processed through the Office of Grants and Contracts even if the grant is made directly to the faculty member.
 It is very important that OGC be informed of all such applications.
 This is always the case, including when the extramural support is sought in connection with a sabbatical or leave of absence.
 Please see Sponsored Research in the Faculty Handbook.

-Submission by deans to Office of the Provost: December 4, 2019
+Submission by deans to Provost: December 1, 2023

 It is understood that unforeseen events and opportunities for grants and fellowships may occur after these deadlines.
 They will be handled following the same procedures but with due consideration for the varying times and deadlines.